-Funding for Florida’s public higher education institutions has lost more to inflation since 2008 than all other states except Texas, according to a recent report from the American Federation of Teachers.
-The report shows Florida lost almost $1.1 billion, when accounting for inflation, from 2008 to 2017.
+Funding for Florida’s public higher education institutions lost more to inflation from 2008 to 2017 than all other states except Texas, according to a report from the American Federation of Teachers.
+The report shows Florida lost almost $1.1 billion, when accounting for inflation.

 According to Dave Denslow, retired University of Florida economics professor, Florida is No. 1 in one economic metric: It spends half the national average on funding per full-time university student.